 Aggregate statistics about program participation combined with other electronic indicators of presence on campus may be shared with relevant department heads, college leaders and divisional leaders to include all members of the Council of Deans and the Senior Leadership of the University, as well as relevant State of Rhode Island officials.
-In no case shall this information identify individual respondents.
+In all cases reasonable efforts shall be made to ensure this information does not identify individual respondents.